Secondary Education Courses

 Hours: 3-6

 Students explore, evaluate, synthesize, and validate concepts of professionalism encountered during supervised clinical teaching.
 Students explore current topics and issues for public educators and understand the necessity for continued professional development.
-Regular seminar sessions will focus on the situations, questions, and concerns that arise directly from the clinical teachers' experiences in secondary public school classrooms.
-Prerequisites: SED 400; Minimum overall GPA of 2.75.
+Prerequisites: Departmental Approval Required and Requires admission to the Educator Preparation Program.

 Hours: 3

-Mgmt and Curr Dev for Div Lrnr.
-Three semester hours.
 Contains the professional body of knowledge necessary for effective teaching.
-This course emphasizes methods of organizing and managing a classroom based on an understanding of diverse environments.
-Teacher skills which have been proven to be effective in supporting diversity i the classroom will be developed.
+This course emphasizes methods of organizing and managing a classroom based on an understanding of different environments.
+Teacher skills which have been proven to be effective in supporting all learners will be developed.
 The content of this course will include classroom management strategies, curriculum and lesson planning, teaching models, assessment models, and certification issues.
 Students will exhibit an understanding of the Texas teacher competencies as outlined on the Profession Development portion of the TEXES test.
 Enrollment is limited to students accepted into the aide waiver program.
 Co-requisite SED 422.

 Hours: 3

-Eff Tchg in a Div Environment.
 This course contains the professional body of knowledge necessary for effective teaching.
-This course focuses on understanding theories and strategies that address the needs of a diverse population.
-Included in this course will be diversity issues, refinement of classroom management and planning techniques, teaching strategies, and informal and formal assessment practices.
+This course focuses on understanding theories and strategies that address the needs of all students.
+Included in this course will be topics regarding classroom environment, refinement of classroom management and planning techniques, teaching strategies, and informal and formal assessment practices.
 Students will exhibit an understanding of the Texas Teacher competencies as outlined on the Professional Development portion of the TEXES test.
 Enrollment is limited to students accepted into the Aide Waiver program.

 SED 416 - Edu Research for Eff Tchg